Keenwawa/slate/source/index.html.md

 Parameter | Required | Description
 --------- | ------- | -----------
 ref_id | no  | The reference ID for the order in the partner system.
-This ID is expected to be unique. store_id | yes | Store where the order will be created user | yes | The user object (see below) requested_timeslot | no | Defines a pickup time that enables orders to be scheduled.
+This ID is expected to be unique. ref_human_readable_id | no | The reference human readable ID for the order in the partner system.
+If this ID is not included then we will generate a human readable ID for the order. store_id | yes | Store where the order will be created user | yes | The user object (see below) requested_timeslot | no | Defines a pickup time that enables orders to be scheduled.
 Expected format: '2018-04-02T21:30:50.000Z'.
 The available time slots for a store can be retrieved from the 'Find store available time slots' API.

 ### User object
-The caller must pass either an `id` for a user in our user store or the `first_name` and `last_name` of a user that is not already in our user store.
+The caller must pass either an `id` for a user in our user store or the `ref_id`, `first_name` and `last_name` of a user that is not already in our user store.

 Parameter | Required | Description
 --------- | ------- | -----------
-id | no  | The unique id of the user in our user store. first_name | no | The first name of the user. last_name | no | The last name of the user.
+id | no  | The unique ID of the user in our user store. ref_id | no  | The reference ID for the user in the partner system.
+This ID is expected to be unique. first_name | no | The first name of the user. last_name | no | The last name of the user.